 So if you are going to purchase an ADSL Modem or Router yourself, you should ensure that it includes the latest technologies.

-In this article, we have talked about what a Router is and what it is used for.
+In this article, we briefly mentioned what are the roles of the routers used on the network and how they work.
 When buying a new router, you need to determine whether it will be used for a home user or a company.
 Thanks for following us!